Benign Paroxysmal Positional Vertigo (BPPV)

 Certain modifications in your daily activities may be necessary to cope with your dizziness.
 Use two or more pillows at night.
 Avoid sleeping on the “bad” side.
 In the morning, get up slowly and sit on the edge of the bed for a minute.
 Avoid bending down to pick up things, and extending the head, such as to get something out of a cabinet.
 Be careful when at the dentist’s office, the beauty parlor when lying back having ones hair washed, when participating in sports activities and when you are lying flat on your back.

-Office treatment of BPPV: The Epley
+Treatment of BPPV: The Epley Maneuver

 The Epley maneuver is also called the particle repositioning.
 It involves sequential movement of the head into four positions, staying in each position for roughly 30 seconds.
 The Epley maneuver is very effective, with roughly an 80% cure rate.

 1. Wait for 10 minutes after the maneuver is performed before going home.
 This is to avoid “quick spins,” or brief bursts of vertigo as debris repositions itself immediately after the maneuver.
 Don’t drive yourself home.